ramon-west-software/purplesky/README.md

+# Introduction

+This project is an exercise to create an atproto client (such as BlueSky) using Dioxus, a cross-platform Rust framework.

 # Development

-Your new bare-bones project includes minimal organization with a single `main.rs` file and a few assets.
+This bare-bones project currently includes minimal organization with a single `main.rs` file and a few assets.
+It was setup using the default configurations, with the exception of 'true' for using Dioxus Router.

 ```
 project/